Sophie Cunningham

 Sophie Elizabeth Cunningham (born August 16, 1996) is an American professional basketball player for the Indiana Fever of the Women's National Basketball Association (WNBA).
 She played college basketball for the Missouri Tigers.

-Biography
+Cunningham attended Rock Bridge High School in her hometown of Columbia, Missouri, where she was a five-star recruit and led her team to four straight state titles.
+She played four collegiate seasons with the Missouri Tigers, becoming the program's all-time leading scorer.
+A three-time first-team All-Southeastern Conference (SEC) selection, she was named a third-team All-American in her senior season with Missouri.

+Selected by the Phoenix Mercury in the 2nd Round with the 13th pick in the 2019 WNBA draft, Cunningham played for the team in her first six seasons in the WNBA, developing into one of the league's most accurate three-point specialists.
+In 2025, she was traded to the Indiana Fever, where she is a key reserve and has drawn national attention as an enforcer for teammate Caitlin Clark.

+Early life

-Cunningham was born August 16, 1996, to Jim and Paula Cunningham.
-Her parents were both student athletes at the University of Missouri, along with other members of her family.
-She achieved a black belt in taekwondo at age six after her parents, who were her instructors, gave it to her as a joke.
+Sophie Elizabeth Cunningham was born in Columbia, Missouri, on August 16, 1996, to Jim and Paula Cunningham.
+Her parents were both student athletes at the University of Missouri in Columbia, along with other members of her family.

+Cunningham played in a youth soccer league while in grade school.
 Cunningham attended Rock Bridge High School, starring on the girls' basketball and volleyball teams.
-When the kicker on the football team had their season ended with an ACL tear, Cunningham joined the football team as their kicker as well, going two for four on FG attempts.
+When the kicker on the football team had an ACL tear, ending his season, Cunningham joined the football team as the kicker as well, going two for four on FG attempts.

-She is a Christian and attributes her confidence and success on the basketball court to God.

 College career

-Cunningham played four seasons of college basketball at the University of Missouri in Columbia, Missouri for the Tigers.
-In 129 career starts, Cunningham averaged 17.0 ppg, 5.4 rpg and 3.0 apg for the Tigers.
+Cunningham played four seasons of college basketball at the University of Missouri for the Tigers.
+In 129 career starts, she averaged 17.0 ppg, 5.4 rpg and 3.0 apg for the Tigers.